fishsticksnom/guides/orange_pi/english_opi5_nvme.md

 ## Burn Image into NVMe

-You will to transfer the image that you donwload on step 1 into the Orange Pi.
+Now transfer the image that you donwload on step 1 into the Orange Pi.

 <p>

-To do this you can use a usb or add it using <a href="https://filezilla-project.org/">Filezilla</a></p>
+To do this you can use a usb, rsync, or add it using <a href="https://filezilla-project.org/">Filezilla</a></p>

 I choose to do it using a usb.